Bayesian Negative Sampling for Recommendation: Introduction

 Recently, some negative sampling algorithms have been proposed for recommendation.
 We group them into the following categories. \textit{Static negative sampling}~\cite{Steffen:2009:UAI,Chen:2017:KDD,Mikolov:2013:NIPS,Xiangnan:2020:SIGIR,Weike:2013:IJCAI,Yu:2018:CIKM,Wang:2019:SIGIR}.
-Algorithms of this kind are to sample a negative instance according to a fixed sampling distribution, such as uniform sampling. \textit{Hard negative sampling}~\cite{Steffen:2014:WSDM,Zhang:2013:SIGIR,Wang:2020:WWW}.
-Algorithms of this kind favor those negative instances with representations more similar to that of positive instances in the embedding space, for example, selecting higher scored or higher ranked instances~\cite{Steffen:2014:WSDM,Zhang:2013:SIGIR,Zhao:2015:CIKM}.
+Algorithms of this kind are to sample a negative instance according to a fixed sampling distribution, such as uniform sampling. \textit{Hard negative sampling}~\cite{Steffen:2014:WSDM,Zhang:2013:SIGIR,Wang:2020:WWW,Chen:2019:WWW}.
+Algorithms of this kind favor those negative instances with representations more similar to that of positive instances in the embedding space, for example, selecting higher scored or higher ranked instances~\cite{Steffen:2014:WSDM,Zhang:2013:SIGIR,Zhao:2015:CIKM}, however they are more likely to suffer from the negative problem, as reported in some recent studies~\cite{Ding:2020:NIPS,Qin:2021:AAAI,Zhao:2021:IJCAI}.
 A recent algorithm SRNS~\cite{Ding:2020:NIPS} of this kind advocates sampling a negative with a large variance of its predicted scores in the training precess.

-For a user $i$, his negative instances can be classified into two kinds. \textit{True Negative} (TN): an unlabeled item is truly not liked by the user; and \textit{False Negative} (FN): an unlabeled item is potentially liked by the user but not interacted before.
-It is desirable for a negative sampling algorithm to mainly sample his true negatives, without or less sampling his false negatives.
-Those static negative sampling algorithms ignore the issue of false negatives for their using a fixed sampling distribution.
-Those hard negative algorithms are more likely to suffer from the negative problem, as reported in some recent studies~\cite{Ding:2020:NIPS,Qin:2021:AAAI,Zhao:2021:IJCAI}.

-Negative sampling for recommendation needs to answer the following questions: \begin{itemize} \item[(a)] Can we distinguish true negatives from false negatives? \item[(b)] How to measure the quality of a negative instance? \item[(b)] How to effectively sample high-quality negatives? \end{itemize} Note that the challenges to answer these questions mainly come from the fact that except the PU-dataset, no other prior information are available for describing items.
-Nonetheless, this paper provides answers to the three questions and a new solution of negative sampling for recommendation.

-For question (a), we provide an affirmative answer from a Bayesian classier viewpoint.
-We argue that both negative sampling and collaborative filtering include an implicit negative classification task.
-We also observe an insightful finding about the \textit{order relation} in predicted negatives' scores.
-That is, the distribution of false negatives' predicted scores is concentrated at a high score compared with that of true negatives' predicted scores.

-For question (b), we conduct systematic analysis on the pairwise loss function, and define \textit{informativeness} and \textit{unbiasedness} based on the loss gradient.
-The informativeness is defined as the gradient magnitude, while the unbiasedness as the gradient direction.
-As the answer to qustion (b), we argue that the quality of a negative instance should be measured from both of its informativeness and unbiasedness.